Workplace Benefits

 Is an FSA right for me?

+If your employer offers an FSA, you may want to consider opening one for its potential health and financial benefits.
+But first, make sure it's the right choice for you and your situation.
 Think about your finances and priorities to decide if you’ll reasonably be able to contribute enough to an FSA to make it worthwhile.
-If you’re often paying out of pocket for medical expenses, an FSA can save you money in the short and long term.
+If you often pay out of pocket for medical expenses, an FSA might be able to save you money in the short and long term.

 Learn about MetLife Health Savings & Spending Accounts